 Once a plant’s florets are infected, within about 5 days, a secondary spore growth occurs in the plant head along with a second chance at spreading the disease.
 These spores are encased in a sticky liquid referred to as ‘honey-dew’.
 This liquid can be spread by rain splash or insects that spread the spores further throughout the crop.

 As the infected plant grows, the sclerotia matures and hardens into elongated, dark or black kernels (ergot bodies) that resemble mouse droppings.
 Left to mature, these ergot bodies will detach from the plant head and drop to the soil, starting the cycle over again.

 If these ergot bodies are harvested along with the grain, however, the ergot bodies can enter the feed system.
 These dark ergot bodies contain toxins called ergot alkaloids.
 When consumed, these alkaloids can be harmful to cattle, causing irritability and more severe conditions such as gangrene of the ears, tail and feet.
+Cattle can also show signs of heat stress like elevated breathing, panting and drooling at low ambient temperatures (above 20ºC), which are not normally seen.
 Young or pregnant animals are more susceptible to ergot poisoning.

 What to do if you suspect ergot poisoning in cattle?

 Ergot poisoning can be very serious.
-It can take between two and six weeks after an animal ingests ergot-infected feed to start showing symptoms of ergot-poisoning.
+The symptoms of ergot toxicity can be acute (24 hours after ingestion) or take between two and six weeks after an animal ingests ergot-infected feed.
 Some symptoms such as gangrene, once manifested in an animal, are irreversible.
 Therefore, preventative measures are essential.

 Symptoms of ergot poisoning